AvaProtocol/OAK-docs/_docs/automation-time-apis.md

     )
 ```

-** This will return a JSON object with a time period and an APY.
+** This RPC will return a JSON object with a time period and an APY.
 The time period represents the optimal staking duration and the APY is the projected staking return.

 #### Errors
 ```rust